ikerreyes/sphinx/source/files.rst

+.. highlight:: bash

 Documenting your project
 ========================

 More docs
 ---------

-To add more documents to the documentation, add new :file:`.rst` files to the source directory (or in nested folders).
+To add more documents to the documentation, add new |rst| files to the source directory (or in nested folders).
 Files can also be in other folders, the latter recommendation is just for clarity.
 There are some exceptions as the **readme** file, that is placed directly in the project folder.